FAQ for Students

-- What if I want to change my FIG or Learning Community preferences?
+- What if I want to change my Learning Community preferences?

-- Do I have to take all of the classes assigned to the FIG?
+- If I take classes with my Learning Community, do I have to take all of the classes in the group?

-- Do I have to live in the residence hall where the FIG is housed?
+- Do I have to live in the residence hall where the LC is housed?